andrew-johnson-4/linkedin-mirror/PointInPolygon.md

 To determine whether a point is contained within a polygon, you can use the following algorithm:

-1. Choose a point known to be outside the polygon and draw a horizontal line through the given point.
+1. Choose a point known to be outside the polygon and draw a line through the two points.
 2. Count the number of times the line intersects with the polygon.
-3. If the number of intersections is odd, then the point is inside the polygon.
+3. If the number of intersections is odd, then the original point is inside the polygon.
 If the number of intersections is even, then the point is outside the polygon.